inotia00/revanced-manager/docs/0_prerequisites.md

 ## ⏭️ What's next

-The next page will explain how to install ReVanced Manager.
+The next page will explain how to install RVX Manager.

 Continue: [⬇️ Installation](1_installation.md)